oroinc/documentation/user/back-office/system/user-management/users/manage.rst

 Export Multiple Users
 ---------------------

 You can export all user records into a .csv file.
 The exported file will contain all user record fields marked to be exported in the **User** entity settings.
-For more information about how to configure which fields will be exported, see the :ref:`Entity Fields <admin-guide-create-entity-fields>` topic.
+For more information about configuring which fields will be exported, see the :ref:`Entity Fields <admin-guide-create-entity-fields>` topic.

 .. note:: All existing user records are exported at once.
 Passwords are stored and exported in the hashed form.